-BIOMANUFACTURING PRODUCTION ASSOCIATE IN SCIENCES (AS)
+BIOMANUFACTURING PRODUCTION ASSOCIATE OF SCIENCE (AS)

-The associate degree continues to build on the courses taught for the certificates of proficiency and achievement to prepare graduates to work in the biomanufacturing / pharmaceutical industry as technicians.
+The Associate of Science in Biomanufacturing Production degree continues to build on the courses taught for the Certificates of Proficiency and Achievement to prepare graduates to work in the biomanufacturing/pharmaceutical industry as technicians.
 Students will learn how to operate and maintain the equipment used to manufacture protein pharmaceutical products; culture bacterial, yeast, and mammalian cells and recover the proteins that those cells produce.
 Students will follow good manufacturing practices by maintaining records in order to comply with quality assurance procedures and government regulations.